umbraco/OurUmbraco/OurUmbraco.Site/projects/umbraco-pro/contour/Documentation/Developer/Extending-Contour/Adding-a-Fieldtype.md

 *This builds on the "[adding a type to the provider model](Adding-a-Type.md)" chapter*

-Add a new class to the visual studio solution and make it inherit from Umbraco.Forms.Core.FieldType and override the Editor property.
+Add a new class to the Visual Studio solution and make it inherit from Umbraco.Forms.Core.FieldType and override the Editor property.

 In the empty constructor add the following information: